Understanding Balance Sheets: Definition, Format, and Examples

 Here are the types of equity that are shown in the Balance Sheet:

-• Retained earnings: Retained earnings are the accumulated profits that a company has retained rather than distributed as dividends to shareholders.
-It represents the portion of net income that is reinvested back into the business.
-Retained earnings contribute to the overall equity of the company and can be used for future growth, debt repayment, or dividend payments.
+- Retained Earnings: Retained earnings are the accumulated profits a company has retained rather than distributed as dividends to shareholders.
+They represent the portion of net income that is reinvested back into the business.
+Retained earnings contribute to the company’s overall equity and can be used for future growth, debt repayment, or dividend payments.

 Now that we have explored the parts of a balance sheet, let’s figure out how it works.